-(July 8, 2015) – The Fort Wayne Railroad Historical Society, Inc. (FWRHS) marks the beginning of its 2015 excursion season with an inaugural trip out of Fort Wayne and news of a major donation toward making a combined railroad and riverfront attraction a reality.
+New Haven, Indiana (July 8, 2015) – The Fort Wayne Railroad Historical Society, Inc. (FWRHS) marks the beginning of its 2015 excursion season with an inaugural trip out of Fort Wayne and news of a major donation toward making a combined railroad and riverfront attraction a reality.

 Steel Dynamics has donated $15,000 toward a marketing and feasibility study for Headwaters Junction, a lauded attraction concept designated as a critical component of Phase 1 of the riverfront plan.
 The total cost of the $70,000 study and development work is anticipated to be covered by grants and private donations.

 Headwaters Junction would prominently feature the Society’s popular attractions, annual events, programming, excursion trains, and an interpretive facility and is estimated to attract between 100-200,000 additional visitors to downtown Fort Wayne each year.

 “We are very grateful to Steel Dynamics for helping us kick off the project,” said Kelly Lynch, Communications Director.
 “The community has steadily come to understand the worldwide appeal of the 765 and its operations.
 Having this train is a lot like having one of the last living dinosaurs and the Polar Express all wrapped up into one.”

 SWA Group, a landscape and architecture firm, consulted with the city throughout 2014 to develop a viable riverfront plan.
 Early in 2015, SWA Group proclaimed that Headwaters Junction has the potential activate the neighborhood and riverfront area in an authentic and catalytic way.